 4. Ectopic pregnancy: Ectopic pregnancy is a type of pregnancy that happens outside the uterus in the fallopian tube, ovary, and rarely, in the abdomen.
 Although rare, this condition can cause severe pelvic pain and needs the attention of a healthcare provider.

 5. Urinary disorders: Urinary tract infections can affect the kidneys, bladder, and urethra.
-Interstitial cystitis, also known as painful bladder syndrome, is a urinary disorder that causes bladder pain and pelvic pain as the bladder extends (10).
+Interstitial cystitis, also known as painful bladder syndrome, is a urinary disorder that causes bladder pain and pelvic pain as the bladder fills (10).

 6. Menstrual cramps: Menstrual cramps are lower abdominal pain experienced before or during menstrual bleeding.
 These cramps can often be confused with ovulation cramps because of how similar they feel.

-7. Constipation: When the lower colon is affected due to constipation, it might give rise to ovulation pain.
+7. Constipation: When the lower colon is affected due to constipation, it might give rise to pain.
 This pain generally subsides as soon as bowel movement is regularized.

 Diagnosis And Tests

 Usually, ovulation pain is not something to be alarmed about, but if the cramps become severe, it is best to get it evaluated by a healthcare provider.
-Tests are usually done to ensure you are experiencing normal cyclic pain and there are no other underlying medical conditions (11).
+Tests are usually done to ensure you are experiencing normal cyclic pain and there are no other underlying medical conditions or complications (11).